 - Defending a client indicted for conspiring with a government agent to defraud the United States Government.

-- Successfully defending the President and CEO of a national mortgage broker company facing a federal grand jury investigation.
+- Defending the President and CEO of a national mortgage broker company facing a federal prosecution regarding taxes and alleged bank fraud.

 - Negotiating settlements on various state regulatory enforcement actions on behalf of his brokerage and precious metals industry clients.